 In July 2010, Qlik had a highly successful listing on the NASDAQ stock exchange in New York after years of preparation by the board and management.
 Then, in December 2010, Industrifonden sold part of its holdings in Qlik, and the remaining holdings were sold in 2011.
 Industrifonden received a total of close to SEK 1 billion, from initial investments of SEK 23 million – a return of 40 times the original investment.
 It is one of Industrifonden’s best investments yet and also one of Sweden’s most profitable venture investments.

-“We’re proud to have played an active part in developing Qlik into the successful global company it is today,” concludes Tommy Nilsson, Investment Director and head of the Tech team.
+“We’re proud to have played an active part in developing Qlik into the successful global company it is today,” concludes Johan Englund, investment manager and co-head of the Tech team.